TileDB-Inc/TileDB/doc/source/performance/using-tiledb-statistics.rst

          tiledb::Stats::dump(stdout);
          tiledb::Stats::disable();

 With the ``dump`` call, a report containing the gathered statistics will be printed.
 The report prints values of many individual counters, followed by a high-level summary printed at the end of the report.
-Typically the high-level summary contains the necessary information to make high-level performance tuning decisions.
+Typically the summary contains the necessary information to make high-level performance tuning decisions.
 An example summary is shown below:

 .. code-block:: none